What Is the Success Rate of ABA Therapy?

 The “success rate” of ABA therapy depends on factors such as the child’s age at the start of therapy, the number of hours per week, and family involvement.
 Early intervention, ideally beginning before age five, often leads to the most meaningful long-term improvements.
 However, children and young adults of all ages can see growth with the right support.

 At Blue Jay ABA, we focus on personalized, compassionate in-home and school-based ABA therapy.
-Our goal is not just short-term progress but lasting skills that empower children to thrive in everyday life.
+Our goal isn't just short-term progress — it's lasting skills that help children thrive in everyday life, long after sessions end.

-Want to see how our ABA services across North Carolina can support your child’s success?
-Contact us today to learn more.
+Want to see how our ABA services across North Carolina can support your child's success?
+Contact Blue Jay ABA today to learn more.
+We'll walk you through what realistic progress could look like for your child — based on their starting point, not a sales pitch.

 SOURCES: